oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

      ```

 *Note:* The Intel® PAC with Intel Arria® 10 GX FPGA and Intel® FPGA PAC D5005
-(with Intel Stratix® 10 SX) do not support Windows*.
-Compiling to FPGA hardware
+(with Intel Stratix® 10 SX) do not yet support Windows*.
+Compiling to FPGA
-on Windows* requires a third-party or custom Board Support Package (BSP) with
+hardware on Windows* requires a third-party or custom Board Support Package
-Windows* support.
+(BSP) with Windows* support.<br>
+*Note:* If you encounter any issues with long paths when compiling under
+Windows*, you may have to create your ‘build’ directory in a shorter path, for
+example c:\samples\build.
+You can then run cmake from that directory, and
+provide cmake with the full path to your sample directory.

 ### In Third-Party Integrated Development Environments (IDEs)

 You can compile and run this tutorial in the Eclipse* IDE (in Linux*) and the